bensooraj/bens-k8s-journal/Basics/04-Kubernetes-By-Example/README.md

 Creating a GKE cluster using `gcloud` automatically makes an entry in the kubconfig file and also set the current context for `kubectl`.

+### Pods

+> A pod is a collection of containers sharing a network and mount namespace and is the basic unit of deployment in Kubernetes.
+All containers in a pod are scheduled on the same node.